STAND. COM. REP. NO. 746

 (2) Allow a spouse of an active duty member of the armed forces, who accompanies the active duty member on a permanent change of station to Hawaii and holds a professional license in another jurisdiction to apply for licensure on an expedited basis in the State.

 Your Committee received testimony in support of this measure from the United States Indo-Pacific Command, Department of Defense, Department of Commerce and Consumer Affairs, Department of Human Resources Development, Work for Warriors Hawaii, Chamber of Commerce Hawaii, and two individuals.
 Your Committee received comments on this measure from the United States Department of Defense and Department of Labor and Industrial Relations.

 Your Committee finds that military spouses who accompany their armed forces servicemember spouse on a permanent change of station experience many challenges with moving and adjusting, particularly when they have families.
 Their reduced ability to find competitive jobs compounds that challenge and often results in months of nonemployment.
 For military spouses employed in occupations licensed by states, that challenge is exacerbated by the licensing process in the new jurisdiction, which typically takes three to four months for a military spouse to obtain licensure in a new jurisdiction.
 This measure is necessary to provide a streamlined process to expedite the licensure process and reduce the financial burdens on military families who newly arrive in the State.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 343, S.D.
-1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as S.B.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 961, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
 No. 961, H.D.
 1, and be placed on the calendar for Third Reading.